-The staff survey evidenced questions related to staff satisfaction around approachable management, training opportunities, positive work environment and teamwork.
+Ryman Healthcare provide a staff satisfaction survey annually, with questions around approachable management, training opportunities, positive work environment and teamwork.
+This has been completed for staff employed at other Ryman facilities, some of whom have transferred to Ryman Keith Park.
+The results showed that staff were very satisfied with support, culture of the organisation and training provided.
+The results have been shared with the staff and with the overall Ryman management team.
 Ryman systems are already established to encourage collecting and sharing of high-quality Māori health information.
 This includes documentation of ethnicity of staff and residents.
 Subsection 2.4: Health care and support workers The people: People providing my support have knowledge, skills, values, and attitudes that align with my needs.
 A diverse mix of people in adequate numbers meet my needs.
 Te Tiriti: Service providers actively recruit and retain a Māori health workforce and invest in building and maintaining their capacity and capability to deliver health care that meets the needs of Māori.
 As service providers: We have sufficient health care and support workers who are skilled and qualified to provide clinically and culturally safe, respectful, quality care and services.
-PA Low There are comprehensive human resources policies including recruitment, selection, orientation, and staff training and development.
-Four staff files (two unit-coordinators and two RNs) reviewed included a signed employment contract, job description, police check (in progress), induction paperwork relevant to the role the staff member is in, application form and reference checks.
-A register of RN practising certificates is maintained within the facility.
+FA There are comprehensive human resources policies including recruitment, selection, orientation, and staff training and development.
+Four staff files (one clinical manager, one activity and lifestyle coordinator and two RNs) reviewed included an application form, reference checks, signed employment contract, job description, police check, induction paperwork relevant to the role of the staff member.
+A register of RN practising certificates is maintained within the facility and on the relevant staff files.
 Practising certificates for other health practitioners are also retained to provide evidence of their registration.
+Practicing certificates were sighted during the audit.
 There are policies and systems in place to review staff performance.
 An orientation/induction programme provides new staff with relevant information for safe work practice.
 It is tailored specifically to each position and monitored from the e-learning platform.
 Staff who have recently been employed have either completed or are starting their orientation.
 Information held about staff is kept secure, and confidential.
 Ethnicity data is identified during the employment process.
 Māori staff files included iwi affiliation.
 There are policies to guide debriefing and follow-up action after an incident/accident has taken place.
 Managers interviewed stated that wellbeing support is provided to staff and is a focus of the health and safety team.
 They also stated that staff wellbeing is acknowledged through regular social events with examples given from other facilities.
 Employee assistance programmes are made available where indicated.
-Subsection 3.3: Individualised activities The people: I participate in what matters to me in a way that I like.
-Te Tiriti: Service providers support Māori community initiatives and activities that promote whanaungatanga.
-FA Activities coordinators who yet to be recruited (link 2.3.1).
-Caregivers will provide activities for any residents in the SCU (20 bed), and they will be support by the activities coordinator when appointed.
-The activities programmes for a similar Ryman facility with residents requiring rest home, hospital and dementia care were reviewed.
-The managers stated that the programmes were operationalised in other areas and would be 'tweaked' to accommodate needs of specific residents and the Ryman Miriam Corban site/area.
+Subsection 3.3: Individualised activities FA Two activity and lifestyle coordinators have been employed.
+The activities programme for this Ryman facility with residents requiring rest home, hospital and dementia care was reviewed.
+The managers stated that the programme was already prepared especially for this facility but would be 'tweaked' to accommodate needs of specific residents.